AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 Instructors can view AI-generated summaries of discussions in each breakout room to monitor participant conversations, assess alignment with the activity, and decide when to join a room.
 The summaries update automatically throughout the session as discussions unfold.

+>[!NOTE]
+>
+>A room needs at least 60 seconds of discussion before a summary can be generated.
+Rooms with less activity than this will not show a summary in the Check Room window.

 To view summaries:

 1. Navigate to the room that you want to review.